taylorhcarroll/Engineering-Excellence/DatabaseParadigms.md

 If unsure of how data is structured, document database is a great place to start.

-Wher they generally fall short is when you have a lot of disconnected but related data that is updated often, like a social app that has many users, that has many friends, who have many comments, who have many likes, and you wanna see comments that your friends like.
+Where they generally fall short is when you have a lot of disconnected but related data that is updated often, like a social app that has many users, that has many friends, who have many comments, who have many likes, and you wanna see comments that your friends like.

 NOT IDEAL FOR:
 - Graphs